chri3i/Tinvaak2/README.md

 You need to be level 5 and open the crafting kit to use this.
 For more detail on it, please see the [advanced gameplay guide](https://github.com/Althro/Tinvaak2/blob/main/Advanced%20Gameplay%20Overview.md).

+### Spell Learning
+There is a mod managing this whole process, no more eating a spell tome to learn a spell.
+[Dino' Spell Discovery](https://www.nexusmods.com/skyrimspecialedition/mods/43929) is the mod in question.
+Read through the mod page to get a better idea of it.

 ### Controller Setup

 Please follow this [excellent guide by ShadesOfDawn and Chri3i](https://github.com/chri3i/Gamepad-Guide-by-ShadesOfDawn-and-me) for setting up a controller with Tinvaak.
 Antimicro is included with the list to allow for Engarde compatibility.